-scope

-Stoff development, need objectives immentance and

-• Staff development:- need, objectives, importance, process and
+• scope Staff development:- need, objectives, importance, process and skill development

-skill development

-skin de velopment

 - 1.Prepare an evaluator report on any one advisory body of education-university grant commission/ NCTE. - 2.Prepare a report on educational management of a school/college at Secondary/Senior Secondary level.